 Welcome to the UBC School of Kinesiology

-Kinesiology involves the study of physical activity and its impact on health, society, and quality of life.
-It includes exercise science, sports management, athletic training and sports medicine, socio-cultural analyses of sports, sport and exercise psychology, fitness leadership, physical education-teacher education, and pre-professional training for physical therapy, occupational therapy, medicine and other health related fields.
+Kinesiology is the study of physical activity and its impact on health, society, and quality of life.
+It includes exercise science, sports management, athletic training and sports medicine, socio-cultural analyses of sports, sport and exercise psychology, fitness leadership, physical education-teacher education, and pre-professional training for physical therapy, occupational therapy, medicine, and other health related fields.
 What career possibilities can a Kinesiology degree lead to?

 Dr. Robert Boushel